The ultimate guide to writing a communication strategy

 This idea isn’t new.
 What has changed is the emphasis on marketing communications, being accountable and reportable, on an increasingly granular level.

-A communication strategy enables you to be more efficient and impactful, reducing the potential for waste.
+Writing a communication strategy enables you to be more efficient and impactful, reducing the potential for waste.
 If you know what, where and how you should be communicating with your target audience you can improve the focus of your marketing communications, including your public relations.

 Why is this important?
 If you don’t have a fully formed communication strategy, you’re probably falling behind your competitors.
 You’re certainly leaving the playing field open for them to dominate and lead the sector.
 Don’t be overly concerned; crafting your communication strategy can be achieved swiftly, by following the eight simple steps, detailed below.